yannickl88/blog-articles/drafts/single-page-application-considerations.md

 I would like to provide some examples which showcase good and bad usages of SPA.

 ### http://knockout-spa.mybluemix.net/

-While I get the whole *eat your own dogfood* approch to the site.
-It seems very odd to use a SPA for your product showcase and documentation.
+While I get the whole *eat your own dog food* approach to the site.
+It seems odd to use a SPA for your product showcase and documentation.
 Both cases you are serving static HTML.
 Moreover, Google has index nothing of the site, which seems as such a waste.

 ### https://www.ryanair.com/

 That loading icon reveals all does it?
-The time until a page load is around 2 seconds, which is a lot it I am honest for a page that shows very little.
+The time until a page load is around 2 seconds, which is a lot it I am honest for a page that shows little.

 ### https://analytics.google.com/analytics/
 A useful tool that I do not mind waiting for.
-I do not think Analytics would benefit from SEO but they do provide deep linking using the URL hash.
+I do not think Analytics would needs SEO but they do provide deep linking using the URL hash.
 This is a good example of a tool or application instead of a website.

 ### https://app.vwo.com/

-Again, while there is a loading screen here it makes sence to use this as a SPA.
+Again, while there is a loading screen here it makes sense to use this as a SPA.
 There is a lot of data to keep track of, doing page reloads would be a waste here.

 [gbooks-abraham]: https://books.google.nl/books?id=3_40fK8PW6QC&lpg=PP1&pg=PT21#v=onepage&q&f=false
 [spi-manifesto]: http://itsnat.sourceforge.net/php/spim/spi_manifesto_en.php